Braas uses robust control valve in order to minimise operating costs

 The manufacture of building materials is a broad field and offers innumerable opportunities to employ different valves from Schubert & Salzer.
 Typical control valve applications can be found in preparation and processing of base materials for the production of roofing shingles, asphalt production for commercial roofs or fiberglass insulation materials.
-Sliding gate valves, type 8021 or a motorized version 8037 with EEX protection for hot oil are used for precise temperature control for a variety of thermal fluids.
-Exact temperature control within the saturation loop is important to produce high quality roofing shingles.
+Sliding gate valves, type 8021 or a motorized version 8038 and 8037 with EEX protection for hot oil are used for precise temperature control for a variety of thermal fluids.
+Exact temperature control is important to producing high quality roofing shingles.

 For the production of glass sliding gate valves type 8021 and 8024 control phenolic resins.
 The compact design of these valves in combination with their top mounted positioner make them suitable for the most restricted installation environments.

 In plate glass production angle seat valves are often utilized to pull and hold vacuum in pneumatic conveying equipment to move the sheets quickly from the production area to packaging.
 The valves hold up extremely well and are able to control in applications requiring high vacuum.
 Another application is the supply of dye pigments and processing of wastewater through Schubert & Salzer pinch valves, where a pneumatically compressed tube stops or releases those viscous, slurry or powder-like products.
 Also the robust ball sector valves have proven themselves in the rough environment of cement production.
 In cement, large centrifuges or grinding mills make the fine gray powder.
 Ball sector valves are used in pneumatic conveying control of the cement which delivers the final product.